hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 That's pretty crucial in cases when you allow others to extend your code.
 We don't want our important `final` to get lost along the way, don't we.. ?

 Funny thing is that it's already lost on the compilation time.
-Decompiled `print(...)` method looks like this:
+Decompiled `print(...)` method signature looks like this:
 ```
 void print(Score score) {...}
 ```
-Which pretty much **forces** us to download the source code every time we want to check a developer's intent.
+Which pretty much **forces** us to download the source code every time we want to check creator's intent.

 ### _"But, but what if my method is very long and i have to be sure reference won't change ?"_

 Keyword `final` on method input parameters was supposed to help with this issue.
 But it's actually only a half measure.

 Whether we use an external library or we write our own - documentation is important.
-And there is nothing better than a self documenting code.
-Clean code, which is easy to understand and validate.
+There's nothing better than a self-documenting and easy to validate code.

 If your method is very long and complex, `final` keyword won't fix your problems.
 It may even create that **false** feeling of a "safety net".
 Which is even worse.
+There is a multitude of things that can happen along the method implementation, which won't even touch the param directly but will produce erroneous outcomes.

 ### How all of this connects to the `final` on method input parameters?